mohamedtouihri/Portfolio/README.md

 This project utilizes HTML and CSS to create a clean and responsive layout, allowing you to present your work, skills, and contact information effectively.

-#Features:
--Responsive design
--Sections for About, Skills, Projects, and Contact -Easy to customize

 <h3 align="left">🛠 Language and tools</h3>

 ###